soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2EÜ2_Modellieren-CIDOCCRM_en.md

 must be set up via the [**official Protégé website**](https://protege.stanford.edu/).

-**Note:**

-> Approximately 5 minutes are allocated for the setup.

 ----

-##Preparation

-Open the Erlangen CRM/OWL ontology in Protégé as introduced in M2E2.

-Have your mapping table from M2E1A available.
-It contains the CIDOC CRM classes and properties that you will use in this exercise.

----

 ### Step 1: Load Erlangen CRM and explore its structure